DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 ```

 In the directory, we can then configure the build.
-The configuration has been copied over from the source tutorial, except for the removal of `--enable-quota` which is not recognised.
+The configuration has been copied over from the source tutorial, except for the removal of `--enable-quota` which is not recognized.

 ```bash
 ./configure --with-root-prefix=/usr --enable-elf-shlibs --disable-uuidd --disable-fsck --disable-e2initrd-helper --disable-libblkid --disable-libuuid --disable-fuse2fs